-Satisfactory - you are meeting the requirements and are eligible for financial aid (if otherwise eligible)
+Satisfactory - you are meeting the standards and are eligible for financial aid (if otherwise eligible).

-Warning - you did not meet the requirements for the term.
+Warning - you did not meet the cumulative requirements for standard A at the end of the most recently completed term.
 The next term you attend is a 'warning' term.
-You are eliqible for financial aid (if otherwise eliqible) during your warning term.
+You are eligible for financial aid (if otherwise eligible) during your warning term.